Impact of generalized uncertainty principle on the accretion process within the asymptotically safe ambiance: Abstract

 \section{Abstract}

-We study the quantum gravity correction to the accretion onto the modified Schwarzschild black hole in the GUP framework.
-The GUP which is associated with the minimum measurable length modifies the Schwarzschild black hole which gets endowed with quantum gravity correction.
-We examine the possible positions of critical points and obtain the critical velocity.
-For polytropic matter, we compute the correction to the temperature and the total integrated flux at the event horizon with reference to the minimum measurable length.
-We observe that accretion has a crucial dependence on the quantum effect of gravity marked by the GUP parameter.
+We investigate the impact of quantum gravity on accretion onto a modified Schwarzschild black hole within the context of the generalized uncertainty principle (GUP).
+The minimal measurable length connected to GUP modifies the Schwarzschild black hole, giving it the capacity to accommodate the correction due to quantum gravity.
+We look at potential critical point locations and calculate the critical speed of the matter accreting.
+We determine the temperature and total integrated flux correction at the event horizon for the polytropic matter using the least measurable length conjecture offered by the GUP.
+We note that quantum gravity has a significant impact on the accretion process Additionally, the quantum gravity regime also maintains an asymptotically safe ambiance.